 Modern swell forecasts are accurate surf reports.
-If you're keen to know when and where you should head for the surf sessions of a lifetime, it's important to consult wave height forecasts, wind speed and direction analysis, and wave period charts.
+If you're keen to know when and where you should head for the surf session of a lifetime, it's important to consult wave height forecasts, wind speed and direction analysis, and wave period charts.

 Low and high pressure systems, wind force, fetch, tides, shoaling, refraction, water temperatures, swell decay, steepness, trough, wavelength and bathymetry are some of the surf forecasting concepts that can be learned by reading these surf and weather books.

-"The Wetsand Wavecast Guide to Surf Forecasting" is one of the most well-written surf science books.
+"The Wetsand Wavecast Guide to Surf Forecasting" is one of the most well-written surf science publications.
 The author, Nathan Todd Cool, shows how you can make surf forecasts with simple calculations and free publicly available data.

 "Surf Science: An Introduction to Waves for Surfing", by Tony Butt, Paul Russell and Rick Grigg, will help surfers to predict surf.
 Where do waves come from?
 What makes everyone different?
 Why do some peel nicely and others just close out?
 These questions are raised and answered in this surf forecasting book.